petr7555/future-minesweeper/README.md

 This approach is slow when the field is large and the mines are placed densely as the random function needs to guess an empty cell.

-    In the interview the following (better) strategies emerged:
+    In the interview the following alternative strategies emerged:
+    2. Create a set of possible coordinates for mines and pick from this set at random.
     3. Generate all mines at the beginning of the field and shuffle the field.
-    4. Create a set of possible coordinates for mines and pick from this set at random.
+    4. For each field, place the mine with probability of mines_left/remaining_fields.

 3. Two algorithms to solve placement of clues came to my mind:
     1. Place clues when placing mines.
 After a mine is placed, it's adjacent cells' values would be incremented by one